 I am skeptical

-The limited edition of Coca-Cola finds me very skeptical (2000 bottles are really, really insufficient) but the challenge is really tough.
+The limited edition of Coca-Cola finds me very skeptical (2000 bottles is really, really insufficient) but the challenge is really difficult.
 Imagine the company's production volumes.
-Bottles can be easily crushed or damaged if transported in large volumes, a complication that increases exponentially when we think of carbonated drinks.
-For this, perhaps, products like AdeZ can come in handy.
-These are thick smoothies without gas or ferments.
-If this approach works, Coca-Cola could try to gradually expand it.
-I would consider it a first important milestone even to launch the whole Adez line with paper bottles.
+Bottles can easily be crushed or damaged if transported in large volumes, a complication that increases exponentially when we think about carbonated drinks.
+For this reason, perhaps, products like AdeZ can be useful.
+These are dense smoothies without gas or ferments.
+If this approach works, Coca-Cola may look to gradually expand it.
+I would consider just launching the entire Adez line with paper bottles a significant first goal.